 At this 5th station, you’ll also find several restaurants, shops, and a shrine (Komitake Shrine) to keep you occupied; not to mention that it has commanding views over the Fuji Five Lakes area.

-If you want to travel to this 5th station on your own, you can take a direct highway bus from the Busta Shinjuku terminal in Tokyo (which has 2 round trips during off season and hourly trips during climbing season from July to September).
+- If you want to travel to this 5th station on your own, you can take a direct highway bus from the Busta Shinjuku terminal in Tokyo (which has 2 round trips during the offseason and hourly trips during the climbing season from July to September).
 The ride will cost ¥2,700 yen.
 Otherwise, from Kawaguchiko Station, you can take a bus from there to this place at ¥2,300 roundtrip fare.

 ~Entrance fee: None